sNaticY/dcs-helicopter-assist/README.md

 ## 5) Running and usage

 Running the EXE:
-- Double-click the HoverAssist.exe (place config.json next to it).
+- Double-click the HelicopterAssist.exe (place config.json next to it).
 - Start a DCS mission; Export.lua begins sending telemetry automatically.

 Running from source: